balena/chacha20-whitebox/README.md

 In order to decrypt, run the function a second time, using the ciphertext as the input, maintaining the same nonce used to encrypt.

+## Security

+The security offered by this form of WBC is under evaluation, thus, use it with caution.